Important update: 21/03/2020

 St Leonard’s is open for visitors on weekdays (Monday – Friday) during daylight hours.
 This generally means approximately 9.30am to 5.00pm except on Fridays when it will be closed at about 2.00pm.
 Our church is here for everyone.
 Sometimes there will be a service taking place, and you are welcome to join in, or just to spend time in the church quietly.
-The church remains open between the morning and evening services.

 Check the calendar or the future events page for special services and events at St Leonard’s.
-On days when there are no services, the church is open from around 9.30am until mid afternoon St Leonard’s is a living church and we are blessed with a beautiful building.
+On days when there are no services, the church is open from around 9.30am until midday.
+St Leonard’s is a living church and we are blessed with a beautiful building.
 Come and sit for a while in the peace of God’s presence.

 There are groups that meet in people’s homes, sessions for babies & toddlers, and Morning and Evening Prayer are usually said at 9am and 5pm Monday to Wednesday.
 There’s an 8am Eucharist on Thursdays, one at 10am on Wednesdays followed by open church.
-Older children meet through our affiliated uniformed groups, or the dance or music groups.
+Older children meet through our affiliated uniformed groups.

 We support the Soup Run, the Food Bank, Colchester CAP Debt Centre and the Night Shelter.